julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 ### Final Edit to `docker-compose.yml`<a id="orgheadline34"></a>

-When the TDM communicates to the TDS concering changes in data it observes with data supplied by the LDM, it will communicate via the `tdm` tomcat user.
+When the TDM communicates to the TDS concerning changes in data it observes with data supplied by the LDM, it will communicate via the `tdm` tomcat user.
 Edit the `docker-compose.yml` file and change the `TDM_PW` to `MeIndexer`.
-This is not as insecure as it would seem since the tdm user has few priviliges.
+This is not as insecure as it would seem since the tdm user has few privileges.
 Optimally, one could change the password hash for the TDM user in the `tomcat-users.xml` file.

 ### Pull Down Images from the DockerHub Registry<a id="orgheadline35"></a>

 At this point you are almost ready to run the whole kit and caboodle.
-But first  pull the relevant docker images to make this easier for the subequent `docker-compose` command.
+But first  pull the relevant docker images to make this easier for the subsequent `docker-compose` command.

     docker pull unidata/ldmtds:latest
     docker pull unidata/tdm:latest